All Episodes

 They don't even have another frame of reference to try something different.

-So for them, it's like Obama or whoever was their guard at the time.
+So for them, it's like Obama or whoever was their God at the time.

-Oh, this isn't that, and they're confused by all of it, because it's all falling apart.
+And they're confused by all of it because it's all falling apart.

-They also that that the to the right, Trump's a kind of god, and and that the process that's under unfolding here, even around Charlie Kirk, is about um a sort of deification, a kind of canonization.
+And the process that's unfolding here, even around Charlie Kirk, is about a sort of deification, a kind of canonization.

-But what again, when watching people's reaction to Kimmel and taking it like I people being all passionate about it, Joe, right?
+But again, when watching people's reaction to Kimmel and taking it like people being all passionate about it, Joe, right?

-I just watched some people like going, it's disgusting that Jimmy Kimmel, this is your free speech.
+I just watch some people like going, it's disgusting that Jimmy Kimmel, this is your free speech.

-Like whether you hated Charlie Kirk or l uh or loved him, he was a demonstration that the culture was moving closer to issues that are relevant.
+Like whether you hated Charlie Kirk or loved him, he was a demonstration that the culture was moving closer to issues that are relevant.

 Even if you absolutely reject Christ or you absolutely reject conservatism, now there's this entire movement talking about those issues.

-Like what the point that I made earlier or yesterday in the show was when you saw um Kamala Harris using the conventional means of electioneering, going on Oprah Winfrey and getting a bunch of movie stars, whereas Trump went on Joe Rogan and people affiliated with him went on a bunch of podcasts.
+Like, the point that I made earlier or yesterday in the show was when you saw Kamala Harris using the conventional means of electioneering, going on Oprah Winfrey and getting a bunch of movie stars, whereas Trump went on Joe Rogan and people affiliated with him went on a bunch of podcasts.

 It's not the same game no more.